forester-bt/forester/docs/src/trace.md

 The tracer has a few settings.
 - indent: the indent of the lines in dependance of the nesting level
-- to_file: if the file is provided, the trace will be duplicated into this file also.
+- to_file: if the file is provided, the trace will be redirected into this file.

 ```rust
 #[test]